Geography Curriculum Statement of Intent

 - Knowledge Organisers

-Children have access to key knowledge, language and meanings to understand Geography and to use these skills across the curriculum.
+Children have access to core knowledge, vocabulary and meanings to understand Geography and to use these skills across the curriculum.

 - Knowledge/display walls